d-gamedev-team/gfm/README.markdown

 Contents
 ========

-Unless parts that are marked with a star (*), everything in this repositery is "public domain".
+Everything in this repositery is "public domain", except for parts marked with a star (*).
 See UNLICENSE for more details.

 * common/
   * HTML logging object
   * range-based queue/fifo/stack/ring-buffer and locked queue
   * aligned malloc/free/realloc and buffer
   * struct pool

 * math/
   * vectors